fcustodio90/efatura/README.md

 Sadly Efatura doesn't provide the portuguese users with a public API for GET REQUESTS.
 It has webservices that use SOAP but they are only for post requests and are only being used by tax / accounting programs etc to communicate clients invoices and whatnot to portuguese finances.

 So this is where EfaturaScraper comes in! efatura website data is populated via AJAX requests that fetch jsons from the backend.
-The goal of this app is to simulate a login in the backend and then fetch those same jsons that efatura uses to populate the app!
+The goal of this GEM is to simulate a login in the backend and then fetch those same jsons that efatura uses to populate the app!

 Obviously this gem doesn't save any information and its merely used for educational purposes.
 It is also 100% OPEN SOURCED so feel free to contribute to it or report bugs!